-In Budget Simulator, Consequences provide the function of explaining the potential effect/impact resulting from a participant’s budgeting allocations.
+In Budget Simulator, Consequences provide the function of explaining the potential effect/impact resulting from a participant’s selections.

 What is the purpose of a consequence?

 Written well, consequences can really add to the end user's experience and increase their understanding of the impact of their choices.

 Where does a consequence appear to the participant?

-When a participant moves a slider to indicate their priorities for spending, a summary view of the consequence for each increment will appear on the right hand side of the screen.
+When a participant moves a slider to indicate their priorities, a summary view of the consequence for each increment will appear on the right hand side of the screen.
 The participant then has the option to navigate to a more in depth description of the consequence by selecting the ‘more’ link.

 Where do I write my consequences?

-The app needs to be populated with all copy, including consequences by the admin.
-This is done in the Service Items section (read more about this here).
+The platform needs to be populated with all copy, including consequences, by the admin.
+This is done in the Slider Details section (read more about this here).